Inozpavel/kafka-reader/README.md

 + From beginning
 + From latest
 + From today
++ From time

-+ Supported topic read filters:
+Supported topic read limit filters:

++ No limit - steaming will be infinite, will parse new messages
++ Message count - certain message count from all partition in sum
++ To time

+Supported value filters for key and body:

+All can be filtered with regex or string

+Conditions:

++ Contains
++ Not contains

-Not yet supported
++ Not yet supported